 Poor database functionality can impact productivity and cost you money.
 Surveys say that over 90% of database environments operate at reduced capacity.
-Without properly maintaining databases your applications dependent on them will slow over time and employees will have difficulty completing tasks.
+Without properly maintaining databases your applications dependent on them will slow over time and employees will have difficulty completing various tasks.
+This can be damaging for the entire business model.

 Your employees need immediate access to data so it’s vital to ensure databases are running at maximum capacity, 100% of the time.
-Carrying out regular checks improve your database thus improving business performance.
+Carrying out regular checks improves your database thus improving business performance.

 Improve your database